Israeli Strike On Gaza Hospital Kills Four, Wounds 17: WHO - UrduPoint

 Tedros urged all parties to the conflict to comply with the UN Security Council resolution calling for a ceasefire.

-As well as air strikes there has also been fierce ground fighting in and around hospitals in the territory, where many Gazans fleeing the violence have taken shelter inside the buildings.
+As well as air strikes there has also been fierce ground fighting in and around hospitals in the territory, where many Gazans fleeing the violence have taken shelter.

+Hamas's October 7 attack resulted in about 1,160 deaths in Israel, mostly civilians, according to an AFP tally of Israeli official figures.

+Israel's retaliatory campaign has killed at least 32,782 people, mostly women and children, according to the Hamas-run health ministry in Gaza.

 Recent Stories